-To support Literacy in our nursery sessions, we have a library for our families' use.
-Over the past year all staff have become familiar with using remote learning on Tapestry and zoom to keep children learning in their homes.
-Part of our work has been to work with parents and carers, helping to explain the steps in Early Years reading and writing education and to do what ever we can to support children's progress at home.
+Key staff engage our families encouraging home learning on Tapestry to help children develop a love of literacy in their homes.
+We work with parents and carers, helping to explain the steps in Early Years reading and writing education and to do what ever we can to support children's progress at home.
 We hold events such as World book day with children dressing as book characters and sharing favourite books.
 The children also receive free books, vouchers and information for parents on sharing stories and information books with their children.